REMEXLabs/ASpanel/README.md

-﻿# Accessibility Support Panel (ASpanel)
+# Accessibility Support Panel (ASpanel)

 A panel for accessibility settings that can be included in web sites.
+See the [test page (in German)](https://remexlabs.github.io/ASpanel/).

 ## Usage